James Mworia

-James Mworia Mwirigi is a Kenyan lawyer, accountant, and business executive.
+Dr. James Mworia Mwirigi is a Kenyan lawyer, accountant, and business executive.
 He is the managing director and chief executive officer of Centum Investment Company, the largest publicly traded private capital firm in Eastern Africa.
 He has served in that capacity since 2008.
 Mworia was cited as one of the Top 100 most influential Africans by New African magazine in 2017.

 Background and education

 Mworia was born in 1978.
 He attended Alliance High School, Strathmore University, and the University of Nairobi.
 He has a Bachelor of Laws from University of Nairobi.
 He is also a certified public accountant and a chartered financial analyst.
 In 2016, Machakos University awarded him an honorary doctorate degree.

 Work history

 In 2001, Mworia began working as a filing clerk at Centum Investment Company.
 Despite having a law degree and several other financial and accounting diplomas and certificates, he accepted this entry-level position.
 He gradually rose through the ranks, and in 2005 he was appointed chief investment officer at Centum Investments.
 He served in that position until December 2006, when he joined TransCentury Investments as its head of investments.

 In 2008, at age 30, he was appointed chief executive officer (CEO) and managing director at Centum.
 During his first six years as CEO, Centum increased its asset base from KES:6 billion (US$69 million) to approximately KES:30 billion (US$350 million).